 When Robert was about 14 years of age, the family learnt of their eldest son Richard’s tragic death on 11 April 1917 with 16th Battalion, France in WW1.
 Richard was born Mount Egerton, Victoria 1893.
 He was a fireman when he enlisted, travelling to Blackboy Hill for training.

 Three years later the Whitford family were again in mourning with the death of their daughter Hetty, who was married with a young child.

 Below: Henry Whitford selling his mining interests in 1918.

 Above: The 1931 happy family event when Robert’s brother Henry (Jnr) marries.

 Above: Henry Whitford (Snr) died 25 July 1940.

 Above: Later in 1940, Minnie Whitford died on 12 November aged 69 years at Victoria Park.

-Prior to enlisting Robert Whitford was residing at Kalgoorlie and working as a miner/prospector.
+Prior to enlisting Robert Whitford was residing at Kalgoorlie, working as a miner/prospector.
 He enlisted on 1 August 1940 not long after his father had died.
-He would have been away interstate training with 2/4th when his mother Minne died in November 1940.
+He would have been away interstate training with 2/4th when his mother Minnie died November 1940.

 Bob earned himself the nickname ‘ant track Jack’ because of his reported tracking ability (he could track an ant!) and was our pineapple gatherer and our cook.
 Jimmy McSkene emulated the Japanese across the Strait but finding stray ducks amongst the abandoned houses.
 All civilians having been evacuated from the area.
 From Les Cody’s book ‘Ghosts in Khaki’.